Mkdydak/Mkdydak/README.md

 I'm a passionate software tester who wants to be a pioneer at what he is doing.
 I am willing to collaborate as a team player building better code 😊
-I'm looking for my first job as a software tester.

 ## More about me...